CamilaJaviera91/mini-gcp/README.md

 This repo mimics a GCP-like modular pipeline (with stages like Cloud Functions, Dataflow, BigQuery), but:

-- 🆓 Works locally
+- 🆓 Works locally.

-- 🧪 Ideal for testing and learning
+- 🧪 Ideal for testing and learning.

-- 💸 No cloud cost involved
+- 💸 No cloud cost involved.

 ---